calmjs/calmjs/README.rst

 The separator for the namespace and the module will use the ``.`` character instead of ``/``.
 However given that the ``.`` character is a valid name for a JavaScript module, the usage of this may create issues with certain JavaScript tools.
-However, AMD based module systems can generally deal with ``.`` without issues so using those may end up resulting in somewhat more Python-like feel when dealing with imports while using JavaScript, though at a slight cost of whatever standards compliance with it.
+While AMD based module systems can generally handle ``.`` characters in imports without issues, allowing somewhat more Python-like feel importing using dotted names within the JavaScript environment, however, this may lead to incompatabilities with other JavaScript libraries thus the usage of this naming scheme is not recommended.

 By default, another registry with the ``.tests`` suffix is also declared as a compliment to the previously introduced registries, which packages